JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

 ![Plain text code output](plain-text-output.png){width=300}

-* If a cell's result doesn't match with other output types, it will be printed as plain text using the `toString()` function.
+* If a cell's result cannot be [rendered](https://github.com/Kotlin/kotlin-jupyter?tab=readme-ov-file#rendering) and displayed as any of the output types, it will be printed as plain text using the `toString()` function.
 * If your code contains errors, Kotlin Notebook displays an error message and a traceback, providing insights for debugging.

 ### Rich text

-Use cells of the Markdown type to get rich text output.
-It supports various types of formatting with Markdown and HTML markup.
-HTML can even contain CSS and JavaScript.
-This way, your cell's output can include lists, tables, font styles, code blocks, and more:
+Choose cells of the Markdown type to use rich text.
+This way, you can format the content with Markdown and HTML markup, using lists, tables, font styles, code blocks, and more.
+HTML can contain CSS styles and JavaScript.

 ```none
 ## Line magics